Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 Losing that relationship is also losing the version of myself that I was able to be with that person: the inside jokes we shared, the passionate sex, the nights of closeness.

-Now I have to do all the daunting legwork of finding another attractive woman who will sleep with me.
+Now I have to do all the daunting legwork of finding another fit, attractive, feminine woman who will enthusiastically sleep with me.

-I dread the hours of swiping, dozens of approaches, conversations, text exchanges, and dates I will probably have to endure before I find the next great love of my life.
+I dread the fruitless hours of swiping, dozens of approaches that go nowhere, banal text exchanges, and boring dates I will probably have to endure before I find the next great love of my life.

 This is also a perfect opportunity for self-reflection, as I consider what I did right, and what went wrong in that relationship.